Metric uniformization of morphisms of Berkovich curves: Radial morphisms between open discs

 \subsection{Non-radial examples}

 After proving affirmative results about radiality, let us discuss the limitations.
-For this we will construct a few non-radial examples.
-Throughout Section \ref{nonradsec} we assume, for concreteness, that $\cha(k)=p>2$.
-Nevertheless, it is easy to see that analogous examples also exist when $p=2$ or/and the characteristic is mixed.
+For this we will construct a few examples of non-radial finite \'etale morphisms $f\:Y\to X$.
+If $p=1$ then any finite \'etale $f$ is an isomorphism, so we will assume that $p>1$.
+In this case we will see that $\deg(f)$ can be any number $mp$ with $m>1$.